en_USEnglish

 • npm (Node.js package manager)

-Make sure you also have access to the application you want to test, as you'll need its URL to run the tests.
+Also, make sure you have access to the application you want to test, as you will need its URL to run the tests.

 Installing Cypress via npm